mynona/vapor-oauth-example/README.md

 .product(name: "OAuth", package: "vapor-oauth")
 ```

+---

-Add the OpenID provider to your configure.swift file:
+Add the OpenID provider to your configure.swift file with the necessary OAuth implementations:

 ```
 import VaporOAuth